UNDP-Data/SIDS-data-platform-ML-backend/README.md

 #### Add Model Endpoint as a New Kubernetes Service
 1. It is better to serve as a different service on following reasons
-   - Use different datasets.
+   - Different datasets.
    - Different resource usage.
 2. It will enable independent resource configurability and scalability.
 3. Deployment steps as follows,
-   1. Update [kubernetes service & deployment file](./deployment/service-deployment-template.yml) by <service name> and <model folder name>.
+   1. Update \<service name\> and \<model folder name\> on [kubernetes service & deployment file](./deployment/service-deployment-template.yml).
    2. Create new service by running `kubectl apply -f ./deployment/service-deployment-template.yml`
-   3. Add new route path to [ingress.yml file](./deployment/nginxIngress/ingress.yml)
+   3. Add new route path to [ingress.yml file](./deployment/nginxIngress/ingress.yml) and apply it by `kubectl apply -f ./deployment/nginxIngress/ingress.yml`
       ```
       - path: /<model folder name>/(.*)
         pathType: Prefix